 Project phases help you to segment and plan out your project’s workflow in Runn.

-Simply expand your project, then click-and-drag to create a phase, or use the calendar option to select the start and end dates.
-You can have multiple phases running in parallel with each other and color co-ordinate them.
+Simply expand your project, click-and-drag to create a phase, or use the calendar option to select the start and end dates.

 To view your project phases at all times on the Project Planner, click on the toggle and turn on Always Show Phases.